There are six resource centers in the new Action Pack program. Do I need to choose only one for my subscription?

 - Microsoft Office—either five seats Office on-premises and five Microsoft Office 365, or 10 seats Office on-premises.
 You can earn more seats of Office 365 after an additional cloud sale.

-With the first cloud sale (Windows Intune, Microsoft Dynamics CRM Online, Microsoft Office 365, or Windows Azure) Action Pack partners earn five advisory hours.
+With the first cloud sale (Windows Intune, Microsoft Dynamics CRM Online, Microsoft Office 365, or Microsoft Azure) Action Pack partners earn five advisory hours.
 Are the five advisory hours earned once or incrementally per sale?
 Can the five advisory hours be earned at the second year of renewal as well?

 Action Pack partners will earn the five advisory hours once during the subscription enrollment year, not for each deal.
 Unused advisory hours cannot be transferred to a new subscription year.
 In the consecutive subscription year, you can earn new advisory hours by closing a new cloud deal during that year.

 How do the Action pack program benefits support application development?

 The new Action Pack program provides three Visual Studio Professional licenses for your software developers.
 Your software developers can also use Windows, Windows Server, Microsoft SQL Server, and other Action Pack internal-use rights software licenses for their development and testing environments.
 Beginning September 2014, continued use of Visual Studio Professional, after the first year of membership, will require completion of online development courses.
 In addition, the application lifecycle management capabilities of Visual Studio Online—which provides a set of free capabilities for software development teams of five or fewer—will be a powerful combination for building your applications.